Plankton

-Plankton are organisms that drift in water (or air) but are unable to actively propel themselves against currents (or wind).
+Plankton (from the Greek planktos, meaning "drifter" or "wanderer") are organisms that drift in water (or air) but are unable to actively propel themselves against currents (or wind).
 Marine plankton include drifting organisms that inhabit the saltwater of oceans and the brackish waters of estuaries.
 Freshwater plankton are similar to marine plankton, but are found in lakes and rivers.
 An individual plankton organism in the plankton is called a plankter.
-In the ocean plankton provide a crucial source of food, particularly for larger filter-feeding animals, such as bivalves, sponges, forage fish and baleen whales.

 Plankton includes organisms from species across all the major biological kingdoms, ranging in size from the microscopic (such as bacteria, archaea, protozoa and microscopic algae and fungi) to larger organisms (such as jellyfish and ctenophores).
 This is because plankton are defined by their ecological niche and level of motility rather than by any phylogenetic or taxonomic classification.
 The plankton category differentiates organisms from those that can swim against a current, called nekton, and those that live on the deep sea floor, called benthos.
 Organisms that float on or near the water's surface are called neuston.
 Neuston that drift as water currents or wind take them, and lack the swimming ability to counter this, form a special subgroup of plankton.
 Mostly plankton just drift where currents take them, though some, like jellyfish, swim slowly but not fast enough to generally overcome the influence of currents.